Hexagram Three—Difficult Beginnings

 In the third line, yin, a hunter pursues a deer without a guide, and almost gets lost in the forest.
 An intelligent person, wishing to avoid more grief, gives up the chase.

 The fourth line, yin, shows the woman on the chariot going forward to greet her supposed attacker with an open mind.
-There is great fortune in their meeting.

 The fifth line, yang, shows a generous prince sharing his wealth freely with his subjects.
-A person who is balanced and prudent in his/her work can still afford to be flexible and know when to give.
+A person who is balanced and prudent in their work can still afford to be flexible and know when to give.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.